Drive-thru testing to begin in Austintown; map shows route

 AUSTINTOWN, Ohio (WKBN) – Another drive-up testing site opens this week in the Valley.

-Testing will be done in the back parking lot of the Austintown Elementary School on Idaho Road.
+Testing will be done in the back parking lot of Austintown Elementary School on Idaho Road.

 About 200 people have already signed up.